 Avoiding Lifestyle Inflation

 A common pitfall to new grads is that the money coming in is immediately spent on new luxuries and an upgraded lifestyle.
-The first few years I lived with roommates and generally kept living like I did in college.
-Currently, I spend ~$23,000 a year and the rest goes into savings.
+The first few years I lived with roommates and generally kept living as I did in college.
+Currently, I spend ~$20,000 a year and the rest goes into savings.

 Net Worth Tracking

 I started tracking my money just over a year ago.
-Not including retirement accounts or the $20k from my parents, I had $78,000 saved at 24 years old.
+Not including retirement accounts, I had $78,000 saved at 24 years old.
 I was living with roommates in the city on an engineering salary and kept a high savings rate.
 For more information about my money management, check out My Money Map – A Complete Financial Breakdown

 Over the previous year, I have saved $87,000, which is higher than my entire salary last year.
 This is primarily thanks to the recent job change, resulting in a jump in pay (which you can see starts about halfway in the graph when the lines get a bit jumpier), a sign-on bonus.
 The market has been on a bull run, so everything I saved has been growing in the market for the last few years.

 - There are lots of reasons not to share net worth, but for me, transparency and the hope that concrete numbers will help others is worth it.